bhavirdy/personalWebsite/README.md

 ## About this portfolio template

-This repo was built from a GitHub template of a JavaScript personal portfolio frontend web application using the React framework.
+This repo was built from a GitHub template of a *JavaScript personal portfolio* frontend web application using the *React framework*.

 The Github template can be found at: https://github.com/education/codespaces-project-template-js